 - Don’t feel responsible for being your child’s entertainment crew.

-- Do not use technology as a cure for boredom.
+- Do not use technology as a cure boredom for your child.

 - Avoid using technology during meals, in cars, restaurants, malls.
 Use these moments as opportunities to train their brains to function under “boredom”.